This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These photos and instructions are here to help you visualize how to make a single serve strawberry crisp.
-See the recipe card below for ingredient amounts and full recipe instructions.
+These step-by-step photos show you how to make a mini strawberry crisp from start to finish.
+See the recipe card below for exact measurements and full instructions.

-1. In a small bowl, combine the sliced strawberries, sugar, cornstarch, and vanilla.
-Stir well.
+1. In a small bowl, stir together the sliced strawberries, sugar, cornstarch, and vanilla until the strawberries are evenly coated and no dry cornstarch remains.

-1. In another bowl, mix the flour, oats, and brown sugar.
-Add the softened butter pieces and blend with a fork or your fingers until crumbly.
+1. In a second bowl, stir together the flour, oats, and brown sugar.
+Add the softened butter and work it in with a fork or your fingertips until the mixture holds together in small, crumbly clumps.

-1. Spoon the strawberry mixture into a 10-ounce ramekin.
-Top evenly with the crisp topping.
-Place the ramekin on a small, rimmed baking sheet to catch any drips.
+1. Spoon the strawberry mixture into a 10-ounce ramekin, then scatter the topping evenly over the fruit.
+Set the ramekin on a small rimmed baking sheet to catch any drips.

-an unbaked strawberry crisp on a baking sheet.
+an individual unbaked strawberry crisp in a ramekin on a baking sheet.

-an individual strawberry crisp on a baking sheet.
+a single serving strawberry crisp that has been baked and is resting on a baking sheet.

 Serve warm, topped with homemade whipped cream or a single serving of vanilla ice cream if you like.